home-assistant/addons/duckdns/README.md

 ### Option: `domains`

-A list of DuckDNS domains registered under your account.
-An acceptable naming convention is "my-domain.duckdns.org".
+A list of DuckDNS subdomains registered under your account.
+An acceptable naming convention is `my-domain.duckdns.org`.

 ### Option: `seconds`